-THE late Mr. Curran was certainly one of the most distinguished of Irishmen, not only in wit and eloquence, but in eccentricity; of this quality in him one or two traits have been presented to the reader in the former part of this work; and the following incident will still further illustrate it.
+THE late Mr. Curran was certainly one of the most distinguished of Irishmen, not only in wit and eloquence, but in eccentricity: of this quality in him, one or two traits have been presented to the reader in the former part of this work; and the following incident will still further illustrate it

-The Reverend Mr. Thomas, whose sobriquet in his neighbour-hood was "Long Thomas," he being nearly six feet and a half high, resided near Carlow, and once invited Curran and myself to spend a day, and sleep at his house, on our return from the assizes.
-We accepted the invitation with pleasure, as he was an old college companion of mine-a joyous, good-natured, hospitable, hard-going divine, as any in his county.
+The Reverend Mr. Thomas, whose sobriquet in his neighbourhood was "Long Thomas," he being nearly six feet and a half high, resided near Carlow, and once invited Curran and myself to spend a day and sleep at his house on our return from the assizes.
+We accepted the invitation with pleasure, as he was an old college companion of minea joyous, good-natured, hospitable, hard-going divine as any in his county.

-The Reverend Jack Read, a three-bottle parson of Carlow, with several other jolly neighbours, was invited to meet us, and to be treated with the wit and pleasantry of the celebrated Counsellor Curran, who was often extremely fond of shining in that class of society.
+The Reverend Jack Read, a three-bottle parson of Carlow, with several other jolly neighbours, were invited to meet us, and to be treated with the wit and pleasantry of the celebrated Counsellor Curran, who was often extremely fond of shining in that class of society.

-We all arrived in due time.
-Dinner was appointed for five precisely, as Curran always stipulated, whenever he could make so free, for the punctuality of the dinner-bell to a single minute.
-The very best cheer was provided by our host.
-At the proper time the dishes lay basking before the fire, in readiness to receive the several provisions all smoking, for the counsellor, etc. The clock, which, to render the cook more punctual, had been that that very noon regulated by the sun-dial, did not, on its part, vary one second.
+We all arrived in due time;-dinner was appointed for five precisely, as Curran always stipulated (wherever he could make so free) for the punctuality of the dinner-bell to a single minute.
+The very best cheer was provided by our host : at the proper time, the dishes lay basking before the fire, in readiness to receive the several provisions all smoking for the counsellor, &c.
+The clock, which, to render the cook more punctual, had been that very noon regulated by the sundial, did not on its part vary one second.
 Its hammer and bell melodiously sounded five, and announced the happy signal for the banquet.
-All the guests assembled in the dining-room, which was, in honest Thomas's house, that apartment which the fine people of our day would call a drawing-room.
+All the guests assembled in the dining-room, which was, in honest Thomas's house, that apartment which the fine people of our day would call a drawing-room-the latter being then by no means regarded as indispensable in the dwelling-house of a moderate gentlemen.
+The family parlour, in fact, answered its purpose mighty well.

-Every guest of the reverend host having now decided on his chair, and turned down his plate, in order to be as near as possible to Counsellor Curran, proceeded to whet his knife against the edge of his neighbour's, to give it a due keenness for the most tempting side of the luscious sirloin, which, by anticipation, frizzed upon its pewter dish.
-Veal, mutton, turkey, ham, duck, and partridge, all "piping hot," were ready and willing to leap from their pots and spits into their respective dishes, and to take a warm bath each in its proper gravy.
-The cork-screw was busily employed, the wine-decanters ornamented the four corners of the well-dressed table, and the punch, jugged and bubbling hot upon the hearth-stone, perfumed the whole room with its aromatic potteen odour.
+Every guest of the reverend host having now decided on his chair, and turned down his plate, in order to be as near as possible to Counsellor Curran, proceeded to whet his knife against the edge of his neighbour's, to give it a due keenness for the most tempting side of the luscious sirloin, which by anticipation frizzed upon its pewter dish.
+Veal, mutton, turkey, ham, duck, and partridge, all " piping hot," were ready and willing to leap from their pots and spits into their respective dishes, and to take a warm bath each in its proper gravy.
+The cork-screw was busily employed: the wine-decanters ornamented the four corners of the well-dressed table, and the punch, jugged, and bubbling hot upon the hearth-stone, perfumed the whole room with its aromatic potsheen odour.